When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Namesakes: Berkan Dumaz, a Turkish basketball player.

-• Popularity: Berkan is popular in Europe but rare in the United States.
+• Popularity: Berkan is popular in Europe but has never appeared in U.S. birth records.

 Strong, Masculine, Cool